A record is a data-centric type that usually doesn’t contain behaviors. C# 9 introduced the keyword record

 By default, a record class

-Here the tooltip reverse-engineer the property FirstName { get; init; }
+Here the tooltip reverse-engineers the property FirstName { get; init; }

-generated through the Primary Constructor syntax.
-Keep in mind that this compiler behavior is different for record struct
+generated through the Primary Constructor record syntax.
+Keep in mind that this compiler behavior is different for the record struct

 Value-based equality